Racism in South Africa

 Racism in South Africa can be traced back to the earliest historical accounts of interactions between African, Asian, and European peoples along the coast of Southern Africa.
-It has existed throughout several centuries of the history of South Africa, dating back to the Dutch colonization of Southern Africa, which started in 1652.
+It has existed throughout several centuries of the history of South Africa, dating back to the Dutch colonisation of Southern Africa, which started in 1652.
 Before universal suffrage was achieved in 1994, White South Africans, especially Afrikaners during the period of Apartheid, enjoyed various legally or socially sanctioned privileges and rights that were denied to the indigenous African peoples and to the immigrants and descendants of immigrants who had not originated from Europe.
-Examples of systematic racism over the course of South Africa's history include forced removals, racial inequality and segregation, uneven resource distribution, and disenfranchisement.
+Examples of systematic racism over the course of South Africa's history include forced removals, racial inequality, racial segregation, uneven resource distribution, and disenfranchisement.
 Racial controversies and politics remain major phenomena in the country.